kpfaulkner/ExchangeAttachmentMigrator/README.txt

 Aim:

-Polls an Exchange server and looks for email attachments.
-Uploads attachments to Azure (for example) and then modifies the link in Exchange to point to "Exchange Attachment Migrator" service.
+1) Find email attachment.
+2) Upload attachment to Azure/S3/Skydrive/whatever.
-The original attachment from Exchange is deleted.
+3) Delete original attachment from email on Exchange server.
-When the link within Exchange is used EAM checks the user has permission to see the attachment then redirects to the attachment blob.
+4) Generate new attachment that is basically a link to the Azure/S3/Whatever file.
+5) Add attachment to original email.

 At least, this is the theory....